 KILIMANJARO – MARANGU ROUTE (5/6 DAYS)

-The oldest route on Kilimanjaro, the Marangu route or ‘Coca Cola route’ is the shortest (in days) and therefor cheapest way to climb Mount Kilimanjaro.
+The oldest route on Kilimanjaro, the Marangu route or ‘Coca Cola route’ is the shortest (in days) and therefore cheapest way to climb Mount Kilimanjaro.
 It’s also considered the easiest Kilimanjaro route, as the trek will take you over accessible paths, making this an ideal route for less experienced climbers.
 Careful, this doesn’t mean you can do it without any form of preparation or fitness!
 It’s the only route that provides hut accommodation, as all other routes are camping only.

 It is however the route that allows for the least acclimatization, with an average height difference of around 1000 m or 3300 feet per day.
-Extending the standard 5-day itinerary with an extra day, providing an acclimatization day on day 3, will allow for a better adaptation to the altitude, and increase your chances of making it to the top of the tallest mountain in Africa.
+Extending the shorter 5-day itinerary with an extra day, providing an acclimatization day on day 3, will allow for a better adaptation to the altitude, and increase your chances of making it to the top of the tallest mountain in Africa.

 - Cheapest route.